scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 # Custom Omeka Theme
 {: .no_toc }

-Our [Digital Collecting](http://digitalcollecting.lib.virginia.edu/rally/){:target="_blank"} site uses a custom Omeka Theme: [Charlotesville Rally Theme](https://github.com/scholarslab/cville_rally_theme){:target="_blank"}.
+Our [Digital Collecting](http://digitalcollecting.lib.virginia.edu/rally/){:target="_blank"} site uses a custom Omeka Theme: [Charlottesville Rally Theme](https://github.com/scholarslab/cville_rally_theme){:target="_blank"}.
 We developed this theme specifically for use in digital collecting sites, making it simple to customize the content and appearance of your public site directly from your Omeka Dashboard - no coding required!
 {: .fs-6 .fw-300 }

 Published: April 25, 2019